 6. Be Wary Of Strangers Who Ask For Too Many Details

 All dog owners like to talk about their pups, but be careful around strangers who start asking you questions about how much you paid for the dog, if they’re a purebred, if they’re spayed/neutered, and details about your exact address.
 Meeting new people is great, but these questions should be red flags for you, and it’s best to just move on.

 Always keep an eye out for cars or trucks that linger a little too long around houses in your neighborhood that have dogs, and watch out for people who you haven’t seen in your neighborhood before.
 Dognappers in Illinois recently posed as animal control officers and drove around in a white van stealing dogs.
 Don’t let this happen to you.
 If you are suspicious, you should call authorities.
 If those people are supposed to be there, the police can find out and get to the bottom of it.

 8. Adopt, Don’t Shop, Especially Through Online Ads

 One of the main reasons dognappers exist is because what they do is profitable.
 By buying online through sites like Craigslist, you could very well be supporting a dognapper, which means you’ll be keeping them in business, and they might come for your dog next.
 Adopt from a real shelter or rescue group and never from someone asking for a large sum of money or a “re-homing fee.”

 In addition to dogs that haven’t been spayed or neutered, thieves can get way more cash for a purebred dog than a mutt.
 Purebreds are more popular, especially among people who would pay good money to own a dog instead of adopting one.
 If you have a purebred dog, you need to be extra vigilant.

 What other tips do you have for people who want to protect their dogs from dognappers?
+Will you help spread the word on Pet Theft Awareness Day?
 Let us know in the comments below!